subscreasy/subscreasy-csharp-client/docs/SubsriptionResourceApi.md

 <a name="startsubscriptionusingpost"></a>
 # **StartSubscriptionUsingPOST**
-> SubscriptionCreateResult StartSubscriptionUsingPOST (StartSubscriptionRequest request)
+> StartSubscriptionResult StartSubscriptionUsingPOST (StartSubscriptionRequest request)

 startSubscription